 A PIC was considered a rock star if they could make labor by more than 10 hours.
 The mission was clear, make customers happy and make labor.
 Everyone worked hard to make that happen.
 People fell into specialty areas that fit their strengths.
 David and Dana were the oven gods.
 I was a saucer.
 Jill and Liz were best at the til.

 We all got better, a lot better.
 Every Friday and Saturday night there was a line around the building.
 People waited an hour and a half for our pizza.
 Wide-eyed kids would watch us through the parking lot window.
 We were rock stars.
 We worked there together for years and we still keep in touch.
 [Cue Bruce Springsteen’s Glory Days]

 Looking back on my time there, I now see that success wasn’t a happy accident.
 It was by design.
 The owner had eleven pizza restaurants and had designed a system for success.
 Every one of his pizza places were wildly popular AND great places to work.
 But we hardly ever saw him.

 There were two main drivers behind his success, 1) trusting employees with autonomy, and 2) clearly defining success.
 The crystal clear success criteria, in the form of making labor, focused everyone on a single objective, and autonomy provided the empowerment to achieve the objective.
 Together, they drove the success of the restaurant.

 Each night was a new game, with a slightly different team configuration, captained by one of the PICs.
 Each team worked hard to make labor… to win.

-When people are empowered, and there’s a simple way to keep score each day, the stage is set for strong engagement (continual improvement & magic are the byproducts).
+When people are empowered, and can keep score, the stage is set for strong engagement—continual improvement & magic are the byproducts.

 Feature image by David Stewart